AtomDB/pyatomdb/pyatomdb/README.txt

 0.10.11
 August 2nd 2022: Added "sparse" option to set_response, which uses sparse matrices in the RMF, allowing for large responses (e.g. XRISM) to be handled with limited memory usage.

+0.10.12
+December 13th 2022
+Fixed(?) issues with curl library
+Corrected bug with return_spectrum leading to overestimate in E-E brems of ~20%